Beekeeping at Goldhanger

 Beeswax

-when the candle burnt down to the nail it dropped on to the metal dish ringing the alarm!
+when the candle burnt down to the nail it dropped on to the metal based of the chamber stick ringing the alarm!

 Mead